wesmar/Watermark_Remover/README.md

 ## Disclaimer

-This software modifies Windows system files and registry.
-While designed to be safe and reversible, use it at your own discretion.
-The author is not responsible for any system instability or data loss.
+The program does not modify any system files.
+It performs a single, reversible write to the Windows Registry (one byte / one character).
+The operation can be undone to restore the original registry value.
+Use responsibly; the author is not liable for any unintended consequences.

 ## Contributing